Lizzie Borden: Investigation

+Lizzie and Emma's friend and next-door neighbor, Alice Russell, decided to stay with the sisters for nights following the murders.
+According to her testimony, she had left and returned to the Borden house that Sunday morning to find Lizzie and her sister in the kitchen.
+Russell claimed that Lizzie was holding a skirt and said she was "going to burn this old thing up; it is covered with paint."

-Lizzie and Emma's friend Alice Russell decided to stay with the sisters the night following the murders.
-Police were stationed around the house on the night of August 4, during which an officer said that he had seen Lizzie enter the cellar with Russell, carrying a kerosene lamp and a slop pail.
+Police were stationed around the house on the night of August 4, when an officer said he saw Lizzie enter the cellar with Russell, carrying a kerosene lamp and a slop pail.
 He stated that he saw both women exit the cellar, after which Lizzie returned alone.
-He was unable to see what she was doing, but he stated that it appeared that she was bent over the sink.
+He could not see what she was doing, but he said she appeared to be bent over the sink.

 On August 5, Morse left the Borden residence and was mobbed by hundreds of people; police had to escort him back to the house.
 The following day, police conducted a more thorough search of the house, inspecting the sisters' clothing and confiscating the broken-handled hatchet head.
 That evening, a police officer and the mayor visited the house, and Lizzie was informed that she was a suspect in the murders.
 The next morning, Russell entered the kitchen to find Lizzie tearing up a dress.
 She explained that she was planning to put it on the fire because it was covered in paint.
 It was never determined whether it was the dress that she had been wearing on the day of the murders.